CleanroomMC/cleanroom-website/docs/groovy-script/groovy/differences_from_java.md

 # Differences from Java

-Groovy language grammar is derived from Java grammer, with various enhancements in the form of specific constructs and allowing additional simplifications.
+Groovy language grammar is derived from Java grammar, with various enhancements in the form of specific constructs and allowing additional simplifications.

 In most cases, the difference is optional, and writing the code in the way one would write Java would have no issues.